 What should you do when your spouse is resistant to change?

-If you’ve tried holding interventions or having heartfelt conversations, but your partner still refuses to consider addiction treatment, it’s understandable to feel concerned.
+If you’ve tried holding interventions or having heartfelt conversations, but your partner refuses to acknowledge the issue or your partner refuses treatment for their addiction, it’s understandable to feel concerned.
+Alcoholics may respond defensively or deny their problem, so patience is essential.
 When someone won’t take small steps—like attending a 12-step meeting or speaking with their doctor about their addiction—it could mean they’re not yet ready to accept help.
 Every relationship is different, but sometimes, there are signs that it might be time to think about what’s next.

 Deciding whether to step away from a spouse struggling with alcohol isn’t easy—it’s a tough, deeply personal choice.
+It may be necessary to give your partner an ultimatum about seeking treatment for alcohol addiction.
 Just don’t forget that your well-being matters, too.
 Sometimes, stepping away—whether temporarily or permanently—may be the wake-up call your loved one needs to truly recognize the severity of their addiction.

 Will your alcoholic spouse ever get better?